niklasvieth/polestar-ios-lockscreen-widget/README.md

 Since the official Polestar App does not support any kind of widgets for iOS, I developed my own with the help of [Scriptable](https://scriptable.app/).
 It uses the official Polestar API which is also used to display the battery status in your profile at https://www.polestar.com.

+> This widget is a hobby project and the developed code is not affiliated with Polestar AB or any Volvo company or any subsidiary or affiliate of any of the aforementioned companies.

 ## Prerequisites

 1. Polestar Account login credentials which should work at https://polestarid.eu.polestar.com/PolestarLogin/ and VIN of your car.